Showing 1 to 15 of 49 results.

 An amateur film taken in Marrakech and Fez.
 The film-maker, an airline pilot, records numerous street scenes and images of the Sultan's Palace, the interior of the Sheriff's House, the Mosque of Medorsa.

 Scenes filmed at Reigate Carnival in 1928 and 1935 by members of the North Downs Cinematograph Society.
 Elaborate floats and fancy dress costumes feature throughout.

 Java Tour; Christmas 1929; Batavia to Soerabaya en Voiture

 This amateur film with intertitles charts the motor holiday of a British couple to the Indonesian island of Jawa (Java).
 Whilst there they film the people, the landscape and excursions with other Europeans.

 [Boat Trip Along the Suez Canal: Port Said to Aden]

 Doctors Catherine Violet and Thomas Burne film part of their return trip to Malaya, where they were both stationed.
 Husband and wife had spent the preceding months with their children in England, as recorded in ~[Summer Seaside Holiday And Family Scenes]~ (March - October 1929).

 A collection of scenes of Midhurst, Petersfield, Steyning, Horsham, Portsmouth and Worthing, made during the 1930s and early 1960s.
 The scenes focus on a woman (sometimes accompanied) visiting these towns, with the features of urban life - transport, shopping and leisure activities - providing a backdrop.
 Shop and business signage is strongly featured.

-This film shows a series of market and street scenes filmed outside Brussels Town Hall by Ernest Shippam during a holiday in 1931.
+This film shows a series of market and street scenes filmed outside Middelburg Town Hall by Ernest Shippam during a holiday in Holland in 1931.
 Several women in traditional national dress pass the camera carrying their shopping, accompanied by young children.

 Cruise to Norway